emaloney/CleanroomLogger/README.md

 2017-01-04 23:46:17.258 -05:00 | 00071095
 ```

-To make it easier to quickly identify important log messages at runtime, the `XcodeLogConfiguration` makes use of the [`XcodeLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/XcodeLogFormatter.html), which embeds a color-coded representation of each message's severity:
+To make it easier to quickly identify important log messages at runtime, the `XcodeLogConfiguration` makes use of the [`XcodeLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/XcodeLogFormatter.html), which embeds a color-coded representation of each message’s severity:

 ```
 ◽️ Verbose messages are tagged with a small gray square — easy to ignore